Find Your Perfect School

 35. Get Enough Sleep Everyday

 The value of getting the right amount of sleep cannot be overstated!
-Online learning might be flexible, but dedicating a regular time for sleeping and resting can go a long way in helping you manage stress.
+Online learning might be flexible, but dedicating regular time for sleeping and resting can go a long way in helping you manage stress.
 If you are sleep-deprived, you will find it difficult to concentrate and tackle your tasks at hand.

 You will find yourself getting impatient about getting things done, which in turn can increase your stress levels.